yyypsycheguy/VGGT-Sonata/readme.md

 ### Setup for [VGGT](https://github.com/facebookresearch/vggt.git) -- Visual Geometry Grounded Transformer

 Before running the pipeline, remember to set up dependencies for VGGT and Sonata, as well as lerobot.
-For now, we are just setting up virtual environments and installing packages.The repository is separated into three parts: VGGT, Sonata and lerobot, respectively have their own environments and dependencies.
+For now, we are just setting up virtual environments and installing packages.
+The repository is separated into three parts: VGGT, Sonata and lerobot, respectively have their own environments and dependencies.
 More detailed installation guide for trouble shooting can be found in their original repositories, but it is enough by following the commands down below for running the pipeline.

 ```bash
 cd vggt